-When we’re talking about the differences between linen and cotton, it's actually often easier to discuss the similarities between the two fabrics.
+When discussing the linen and cotton, it's actually often easier to talk about the similarities between the two fabrics rather than differences.
 Both have been used as materials for clothing and bedding for many thousands of years, both are known for their versatility, as well as their ability to absorb moisture well.

 But there are certainly important differences between linen and cotton too, which might help explain why cotton is seen as an excellent "all-rounder" textile while linen is often referred to as a luxury item.